 The Research Trust of Victoria University of Wellington

-The Research Trust of Victoria University of Wellington will receive $13 million (GST exclusive) over 7 years for the data science programme “A data-science driven evolution of aquaculture for building the blue economy”.
-On this page is the public statement from our contract with The Research Trust of Victoria University of Wellington.
+The Research Trust of Victoria University of Wellington is receiving $13 million over 7 years to deliver the Data Science programme “A data-science driven evolution of aquaculture for building the blue economy”.
+The following is the public statement for this programme from our contract with The Research Trust of Victoria University of Wellington.

 Aquaculture is New Zealand’s best opportunity to sustainably grow its Blue Economy, yet the industry is facing significant challenges in achieving its $1 Billon revenue target by 2025.
 We now have more mussel farms, but the total annual yield hasn’t increased.
 Could it be due to climate change?
 The industry depends on natural sources of spat (mussel larvae) found in springtime off Ninety Mile Beach.
 Little is known about where it comes from – or how best to get spat to adhere to the growing ropes.
 Mussel farming relies on experience, but conditions change from farm to farm and season to season.